Toots and the Maytals: Museums and expositions

-Toots and the Maytals were included in Exposition Jamaica Jamaica!, which ran April to August 2017 at the Philharmonie de Paris in France, to highlight their importance in the development of reggae music.
+Toots and the Maytals were included in Exposition Jamaica Jamaica!, which ran from April to August 2017 at the Philharmonie de Paris in France, to highlight their importance in the development of reggae music.

 Discography

 Saturday Night Live parody

 On Season 41 Episode 4 of Saturday Night Live, hosted by Donald Trump, actors Kenan Thompson and Jay Pharoah played Toots and The Maytals in a sketch with Trump as he introduced musical guest Sia.
 Toots and The Maytals were the musical guest on the first episode of SNL that Trump hosted on 3 April 2004.